xiting-zhuang/xiting-zhuang.github.io/index.md

 <br>
 ## About Me

 Hi, I am **Xiting Zhuang ([庄曦庭](https://xiting-zhuang.github.io/file/XitingZhuang-CV.pdf))**.
 I'm currently a Ph.D. candidate in **Agricultural and Resource Economics** at the University of Connecticut.
-Alongside, I'm working towards a Master's degree in **Computer Science** with a focus on Machine Learning at the Georgia Institute of Technology.
+I will be joining Agrilife Research at Texas A&M University as a postdoctoral Research Assosicate.
 My economic research focuses on the impact of global supply chain disruptions on agri-food trade.
 My dissertation paper is titled "Agri-food trade in times of supply chain disruptions".
 I am under the supervision of [Prof. Sandro Steinbach](https://www.sandrosteinbach.com/team/dr-sandro-steinbach).
 Here is [my CV](https://xiting-zhuang.github.io/file/XitingZhuang-CV.pdf).

 <!---and working as a research assistant in the Computer Science and Engineering Department at UConn-->